vdbe/net-arch/docs/dhcp.md

 - Feature of IPv6 in which a host or router can be assigned an IPv6 unicast address without the need for a stateful DHCP server
-- Obtains prefix, prefix length and default gatewy from an IPv6 router without the use of a DHCPv6 server
+- Obtains prefix, prefix length and default gateway from an IPv6 router without the use of a DHCPv6 server
   - relies on the local __router’s ICMPv6 Router Advertisement (RA)__ messages to obtain the necessary information

 #### SLAAC RA